blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2016_12_30_elm_website.md

       basicPage content
 ```

-### Compilation

-Each of the source files needs to be compiled and embedded in a HTML file.
-Currently I'm using a bat file to do this, although... **YOURE HERE**
+Now each of the source files for the pages needs to be compiled with `elm-make` and embedded in a HTML file.
+This will be discussed in another post.

-### Conclusions

-* Allows cool features to be added in the future using the full Elm architecture, something that would not be possible with Jekyll.